A GL(3) converse theorem via a "beyond endoscopy" approach: Automorphic forms on GL(3)

 \section{Automorphic forms on \texorpdfstring{${\rm GL}(3)$}{GL(3)}}

 This section contains a number of new and known results on ${\rm GL}(3)$ automorphic forms.
-We point out in particular some useful Hecke relations (Lemma \ref{lem.Hecke}), a new identity for the Kuznetsov kernel (Lemma \ref{kernelequal}) and sharp bounds for certain integral transforms in the Kuznetsov formula (Lemma \ref{Kw6}).
+We point out in particular some useful Hecke relations (Lemma \ref{lem.Hecke}), a new identity for the Kuznetsov kernel (Lemma \ref{kernelequal}) and a proof of \eqref{p-adic}, as well as sharp bounds of independent interest for certain integral transforms in the Kuznetsov formula (Lemma \ref{Kw6}).